sebastianv1/CocoaPods/proposals/incremental_pod_install_proposal-1.md

 # Phase 2: Incremental Pod Installation
 **Coming soon**

-Design doc for phase 2 of this project will be published soon.
+Phase 2 of this design doc will incorporate the changes required for making the `pod install` command incremental by only generating the individual subprojects that have changed since initial setup.
+This will be published soon and be linked here when ready.